Jorge-G-P/IHC_HE_GenAI/README.md

 ## 4. Environment Requirements <a name="4_env_reqs"></a>
 ### 4.1.
 Software  <a name="41_software"></a>

-We selected PyTorch as framwork for our scientific computing package to develop our project.
-Regarding the image transformations used for standard augmentations, we have selected both Torchvision and Albumentation packages.
-To approach the imbalance dataset issue we used Torchsampler’s Imbalanced Dataset Sampler library.
-For visualization, we also used both classical Pyplot and Seaborn packages.
-For the dataset preprocessing, we made use of the modules available in Scikit-Learn library.
-Some of the GANs-based implementations developed make use of YAML as the preferred language for defining its configuration parameters files.
-Lastly, the package Pytorch Image Quality Assessment (PIQA) is used to generate the metrics that evaluate the quality of the synthetic images.
-And finally, for the model we made use of lukemelas EfficientNet architecture.
+We selected PyTorch as the framework for our AI project development due to its robust capabilities in scientific computing and deep learning.
+Our project leverages several key libraries and tools to enhance its functionality and performance:

+**Image Transformations and Augmentations:** We utilized both Torchvision and Albumentations packages for standard augmentations and image transformations, ensuring diverse and effective training data.

+**Dataset Preprocessing:** Custom functions and classes were developed for specific preprocessing needs, complemented by the skimage library for additional image processing utilities.

+**Architectures and Models:** Our implementations include advanced models such as CycleGAN for image-to-image translation tasks and HoverNet for nuclear segmentation in biomedical images.

+**Metrics and Evaluation:** For evaluating the quality of the synthetic images generated by CycleGAN, we employed the Fréchet Inception Distance (FID) metric, ensuring rigorous and accurate assessment of our model's performance.

+This combination of powerful libraries and custom solutions has enabled the development of a robust and efficient AI system tailored to our project's requirements.

 ### 4.2.
 Hardware  <a name="42_hardware"></a>

+On an initial phase we started by training our models locally on our laptops but as the project architecture expanded, we rapidly looked for another approach due to the high computing demands.

 - **Google Cloud Platform**

-To start, we utilized a VM from Google Cloud Platform (GCP) with an Ubuntu Image, equipped with 1 NVIDIA L4 GPU, and a machine type of n1-standard-4 (4 vCPUs, 15 GB memory).
+To start, we utilized a VM from Google Cloud Platform (GCP) with an Ubuntu Image, equipped with 1 NVIDIA T4 GPU, and a machine type of n1-standard-4 (4 vCPUs, 15 GB memory).
 As the computational demands increased for model training and to expedite the process, we upgraded to a VM from GCP with an Ubuntu Image, featuring 1 NVIDIA L4 GPU and a machine type of g2-standard-8 (8 vCPUs, 32 GB memory).

 To leverage GPU acceleration, we employed CUDA, significantly enhancing our processing capabilities.
 We used Google Cloud Buckets to store and import raw dataset files to the VM.
 Additionally, we utilized the gcloud SDK for seamless data import/export to and from the VM.

 For accessing the VM and conducting our work, we established an SSH connection and utilized Visual Studio Code with the remote-ssh extension.
 This setup provided an efficient and flexible environment for developing and training our AI models.

 ## 5. Experiment's Design and Results <a name="5_experimentsdesignandresults"></a>